Updated – May 2026

 - Data Classification Policy: How data is categorized and protected

-- Model Governance Policy: Development, validation, monitoring requirements
+- Model and Prompt Governance Policy: Development, validation, monitoring requirements

-- Incident Response Policy: What happens when AI fails or misbehaves
+- Incident Response Policy: What happens when an AI agent fails or misbehaves (including EU AI Act serious-incident reporting)

-- Vendor Management Policy: Requirements for AI service providers
+- Vendor and Sub-processor Management Policy: Requirements for AI service providers, including BAAs, DPAs, and FedRAMP equivalence

 Ongoing Compliance Activities